 Credits obtained prior to admission can be recognized as credits obtained at JASIT by credits transfer.
 If you wish to apply for credits transfer, obtain approval from your supervisor and submit an application form "Request for Transfer Credit Evaluation" to Kyoumu within three weeks of enrollment.
-Download the application form from the JAIST website (JAIST top page \rightarrow Education \rightarrow Academic Procedures \rightarrow Request for Transfer Credit).
+Download the application form from the JAIST website (JAIST top page $\rightarrow$ Education $\rightarrow$ Academic Procedures $\rightarrow$ Request for Transfer Credit).
 To transfer credits obtained at other graduate institutes, the official transcript and syllabi for the courses must be submitted as well.

-The result of application for credit transfer will be noticed about two months after enrollment.
-You are not allowed to change or withdraw the approved application for credits transfer.
+The result of application for credit transfer will turn up on the Gakumu system around two months after matriculation, you are responsible to confirm it.
+It is not allowed to change or withdraw any approved application.
 The grade of the transferred course is recorded as "T" (Transferred), however by taking the same course at JAIST after enrollment, the grade will be changed into numerical grade.
 All credits will be counted toward the degree completion requirements.